project-gemmi/gemmi/docs/mol.rst

 Writing
 -------

-Gemmi has a number of switches to customize the output PDB file, primarily for controlling what records are included.
+Gemmi has several switches to customize the output PDB file, primarily for controlling what records are included.
-One of the other customizable aspects is how the serial numbers are assigned.
+Another customizable aspect is how the serial numbers are assigned.
 By default, they are set to 1,2,3,... regardless of Atom::serial and both atoms and TER records get unique numbers (note: giving TERs serial numbers affects the numbering of atoms after TER).